 Rachels argues that, in this case, no woman is worse than the other.
 Intuitively, he seems to be right.
 And, according to Rachels, this proves that there is no significant difference between killing and letting die, or between negative and positive duties.
 Rachels thus subscribes the Equivalence Thesis regarding killing and letting die.

 If Rachels is right, then his claim has big implications on Medical Ethics, and the primacy of non-maleficence can be put into question.
 Rachels himself has been a defender of euthanasia.
 Medical ethicists conventionally make a difference between passive euthanasia and active euthanasia.
 Passive euthanasia proceeds by letting patients die (such as by, say, withholding treatment or disconnecting artificial ventilators), whereas active euthanasia proceeds by inducing death with additional procedures, such as administering specific substances.
+This is a major difference that, unfortunately, it is not always understood in common parlance.

 Medical ethicists typically allow for passive euthanasia (as long as the patient consents), but condemn active euthanasia (even if the patient consents).
 For the most part, legislations also support this moral stand.
 In no country is it illegal to withhold treatment when the patient asks for it; but in the overwhelming majority of countries it is illegal to actively induce death, even if the patient asks for it.
 The moral rationale is that there is a difference between killing and letting die, and therefore, this supports the primacy of non-maleficence.